 Short-term Care Quality

-The final category we analyzed was short-term care.
-This nursing home received a very good short-term care rating in our assessment, with a B-.
-Although this wasn't nearly as dominant as some of its other scores, this is nevertheless a decent grade in this category.
-Our short-term care grade is often used to assess a facility's performance with rehabilitation.
-In order to offer highly graded rehabilitation services, facilities generally need to feature better levels of skilled nursing.
-These types of services include registered nurses, physical therapists, speech therapists and other highly trained professionals.
-Fortunately, it appear that this nursing home has registered nurses on staff.
+Moving on to the fourth area, this facility was given a strong short-term care score.
+Although this is not quite as strong as many of its other category grades, this remains one of the more favorable scores we offer.
+In calculating our short-term care grades, we analyze a nursing home's levels of highly skilled nursing services, which includes registered nurses, physical therapists occupational therapists and other highly skilled individuals.
+This grade is often a fair measure of the facility's ability to rehabilitate patients.
+Fortunately, it looks like this nursing home has registered nurses on staff.
 Not every facility employs these skilled professionals.
-On the other hand, according to the information this nursing home provided, it does not look like the facility employs physical therapists.
-Lastly, we considered the number of residents that were able to return home from this facility.
-We found that 0 percent of this facility's patients were able to return home.
-This figure was quite a bit below the national average.
+On the other hand, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
+Lastly, we looked at the number of patients who were able to return to the community from this nursing home.
+We found that 0 percent of this facility's patients returned home.

 Rating Over Time